Explore fabulous Florence in a day

 Cattedrale di Santa Maria del Fiore

 Cattedrale di Santa Maria del Fiore (or just “Il Duomo”) is the dome of Florence.
 It comes out of nowhere when you walk the small streets, towers above you with its decorative mix of pink, white and green marble on the outside, and the sight is just so impressive.
 The construction of the cathedral was begun in 1296, and in 1434 the gigantic dome designed by Filippo Brunelleschi was completed.
-It remains the largest brick dome ever constructed.
+It remains the largest brick dome ever constructed and offers one of the best views of Florence.
 As soon as the dome was in place the church was consecrated by Pope Eugene IV.
 Next to the Florence Cathedral, you find the Baptistery and Giotto’s Campanile (the bell tower).
 These three buildings are part of the UNESCO World Heritage Site covering the historic center of Florence, and you really don’t want to miss any of them.

 The next stop on your tour of Florence is Ponte Vecchio.
 If you walk down Via Dei Calzaiuoli you will pass Palazzo Vecchio, the city’s town hall, on the way.
 When you get close to the river, you won’t have any difficulty locating Ponte Vecchio as it draws crowds of tourist who all want a picture of the iconic bridge with the many small shops “glued” to its sides.
 If you lived in Florence in the last part of the 15th century and decided to go to Ponte Vecchio, chances are you went there to buy meat as the city’s butchers had monopolized the shops on the bridge since 1442.
 The location was perfect for shops in need of good sewage.
 The Medici family, however, banned the butchers from the bridge in 1593 as the bridge had turned into a neglected, sordid and filthy place.
 This happened because the city fell into a cash crisis in 1595 and started to sell off the shops to anyone who might be interested.
 The result was not good, and in 1595 a decree was made that only allowed gold merchants to do business on the bridge.